 2 herrings a day provide 1600 IU.
 100 grams of salmon 450 IU.

-To get blood value 40 to 80, however, you need to take 1600 to 2600 IU a day!!!
+However, to get blood value 40 to 80 you need to take 1600 to 2600 IU per day!!!

 Thus, proper vitamin D levels in the Netherlands can usually only be obtained through dietary supplements during the period from October to May.